J.C. Kellam Building Room 105

-Students attending Texas State (TXST) while receiving educational assistance under one of the public laws for veterans and/or their dependents must contact the TXST Office of Veterans Affairs to complete the required forms.
+Students attending Texas State (TXST), while receiving educational assistance under one of the public laws for veterans and/or their dependents, must utilize the VA Certification Request Portal provided at www.va.txst.edu to complete and submit the required forms.

 All students applying for GI Bill® or Hazlewood benefits must provide digital copies of required documents for their specific benefit type to our online certification request system.
 Required documents are listed here: https://www.va.txstate.edu/required-documents.html.
 Do not mail, email, or fax documents to the office.
 Requests for benefit processing are completed online each semester.

 All students must follow their degree requirements to receive the maximum benefit payout.
 Students who are eligible for Hazlewood are subject to Academic Progress for Waivers and Exemptions (APWE) policies.
 For more information, go to https://www.sbs.txstate.edu/students/waivers-exemptions.html.

 It is the student's responsibility to notify the Office of Veterans Affairs of any adds, drops, course, or program changes.

 No benefit pays the university directly for living or meal expenses, which are due prior to the start of each semester.
 GI Bill® benefit payments are made in arrears.

 In accordance with Title 38 US Code 3679(e), Texas State University adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
 Bill® (Ch.
 33), or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 Texas State University will not:

 - Assess a late penalty fee to the student;

 - Require the student to secure alternative or additional funding;